Qumulo/docs/hardware-guide/hpe-apollo-4200-gen10-plus/getting-started.md

 ### Non-Fixable Issues
 If the FVT is unable to auto-correct any issues, the message **Not fixable issues were detected.** appears, providing reasons for failure.

-For help with troubleshooting your node, contact [Qumulo Care](https://care.qumulo.com/hc/en-us/articles/115008409408).
+For help with troubleshooting your node, {{site.contactQumuloCare}}.

 ## Step 4: Create and Configure Your Cluster